sid-viscous/FW-trading-compendium/README.md

 # FW-trading-compendium
-Some general thoughts and strategies from FW musings, assembled in one place
+Some general thoughts and strategies from FW musings, assembled in one place.